ameerpornillos/ameerpornillos.github.io/_posts/2023-10-03-rootcon17-red-teaming-village-osint-and-ctf-challenge-writeup-solution.md

 "while /\b([A-Z0-9._%+-]+@[A-Z0-9.-]+\.[A-Z]{2,11})\b/i.match(word)"
 ~~~

-This will grab at least 11 letters of TLDs
+This will grab at least 11 letters of TLDs.

 Or alternatively, you could use other tools (e.g. Burp Suite, curl, wget, etc.) to output the webpages and just parse the email addresses.